Final-Project-Data-Analytics-WUBootcamp/Crime_Analysis/README.md

  - Stratify was set to y meaning it will assure the same proportions of each dependent variables are in the training and testing data sets.

 #### Model choice, including limitations and benefits
+The Random Forest Model ended up being our model choice after going through trial and error with multiple supervised machine learning models.
+Supervised machine learning models were pinpointed because we had a large amound of clean data to train and test, perfect for supervised machine learning models.
+Othe supervised machine learning models tested were Multinomial, Random Over Sampler, SMOTE oversampler, and Neural Networks.
+- The Random Forest model had the best accuracy score, precision score, and recall score.
+- Some benefits include: powerful, accurate, works well with non-linear data, Runs efficiently on a large dataset, flexable to both classification and regressoin problems, works well with categorical and continuous values.
+- Some limitations include: Prone to overfitting and poor interpretability.

 ## HEROKU  :pushpin: